 Are there other dog beaches in San Diego that make your cut?
 Let us know about them in the comments!

 About the Author: Laura Ferguson is content creator by day and a hiking, camping, adventurer by night.
-She loves to create and tell stories through words, graphics, video and photography at Laura Ferguson Creative.
+She loves to create and tell stories through words, graphics, video and photography.
 When she’s not out exploring, you’ll find her in yoga clothes, working on the computer, coffee in hand, a smile on her face and a small pup in her lap.
 All photos in this post are Laura’s.

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.